Jimmy Garoppolo Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 Matchup vs. Jacksonville

-- In one matchup against the Jaguars, Garoppolo threw for 242 passing yards, 9.5 yards below his over/under for Sunday.
+- In one matchup against the Jaguars, Garoppolo threw for 242 passing yards, 9.5 yards less than his over/under in Sunday's game.

-- Garoppolo threw multiple touchdown passes in that contest against the Jaguars.

 - Note: Garoppolo's stats vs. Jaguars date back to 2016.

-- This week Garoppolo will face the NFL's 24th-ranked pass defense (274.8 yards allowed per game).

-- With 11 passing TDs conceded this year, the Jaguars defense is ranked second in the NFL.
+- With 11 passing TDs conceded this year, the Jaguars defense is ranked second in the league.

 Recent Performances

-- Garoppolo has 830 passing yards (276.7 ypg), completing 69% of his passes and collecting four touchdown passes and one interception over his last three games.
+- Garoppolo has racked up 830 passing yards (276.7 per game) and has a 69% completion percentage this year (60-of-87) while throwing four touchdowns and one interception over his last three games.

-- He's also contributed in the ground game, with eight rushing yards (2.7 ypg) on eight carries with two rushing touchdowns.
+- He also has eight rushing yards on eight carries (plus two rushing touchdowns), averaging 2.7 yards per game on the ground.

 Garoppolo's San Francisco Teammates